saintpeas/algo_dev_analysis/README.md

    - addTask: Adds a new task to the circular list.
    - executeNextTask: Moves to and executes the next task in the cycle.
    - displayTasks: Prints all tasks in the list, starting from the next one.
-   - Destructor: Cleans up memory by breaking the circular structure and freeing all task nodes.

 The main function demonstrates the scheduler by adding sample tasks and executing them in a round-robin fashion.
 The circular linked list is well-suited for round-robin scheduling due to its inherent ability to cycle through tasks continuously.